 You can make changes to your QTFB deduction at any time throughout the year.
 To make a change, login to your HR Self-Service account, select Benefits, Qualified Transportation, then Enroll, Change or Stop from the left menu then follow the on-screen instructions.
-You may also make changes by faxing the CS-1776 QTFB Enrollment Form to the MI HR Service Center at 517-241-5892.
+You may also call the MI HR Service Center at 877-766-6447.

 Changes will be effective the first day of the following month that you make the change unless you elect a later date, and cannot be retroactive.
 For example, changes made during the month of May would take effect June 1 unless you select a later month.